matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

   {:new-state (update-in current-state [:show-all msg-payload] not)})
 ~~~

-This handler toggles the value in the view configuration for showing either `:local` or the `remote` history of mouse positions.
+This handler toggles the value in the view configuration for showing either `:local` or the `:remote` history of mouse positions.
 These are then used as switches in the `:client/mouse-cmp`, as we've seen above.
 Finally, there's the `mouse-hist-handler` function:

 ~~~
 (defn mouse-hist-handler